Credit Card Chargebacks and Merchant Chargeback Rights

-Another important component of merchants' rights are the reason codes attached to chargeback notifications.
-A reason code specifies the justification for the chargeback and can provide guidance, as to how you, the merchant, can effectively challenge it.
-A code may also direct the customer to first try to work with the merchant to resolve their complaint, which the issuing bank is supposed to verify, before proceeding with the chargeback.
+Another important component of merchants' rights is the reason codes attached to chargeback notifications.
+A reason code specifies the justification for the chargeback and can provide guidance on how the merchant can effectively challenge it.
+A code may also direct the customer to first try to work with the merchant to resolve their complaint, which the issuing bank is supposed to verify, before proceeding with the chargeback

-Having the assistance of knowledgeable experts can give you a tremendous advantage, in succeeding at chargeback representation.
+Having the assistance of knowledgeable experts can give you a tremendous advantage in succeeding at chargeback representation.
 Be sure whoever you work with has knowledge of the various chargeback reason codes, as well as the arguments and evidence that can be used to dispute them.
-By allowing someone else to take on the work of presenting the evidence and communicating with the banks and card networks, you can focus on running your business.
+By allowing experts to take on the task of fighting chargebacks, you can focus on running your business.

 Rights only help you if you exercise them.
 Don't get pushed around by fraudsters—know your rights as a merchant and use them to fight illegitimate chargebacks and keep the revenue you've earned.